HL7/uv-pocd/README.md

 Install the FHIR IG Publisher and Jekyll as described in the [IG Publisher Documentation](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation#Installing).

 Clone the Git repository to your local file system: `git clone https://github.com/HL7/uv-pocd.git`
-In the `uv-pocd` directory, run the publisher with JSON control file as argument: `java -jar org.hl7.fhir.igpublisher.jar -ig ig.json`
+In the `uv-pocd` directory, run the publisher with control file as argument: `java -jar org.hl7.fhir.igpublisher.jar -ig ig.ini`
+`_updatePublisher.bat` and `_genonce.bat` perform a local build in a Windows environment.
 When completed, point your browser to `index.html` in the `uv-pocd/output` directory.